 DLMA analysis is a technique developed to evaluate how well corporations perform when it comes to the balance of skills and behaviours between the executive and the board.

 DLMA is an acronym for directorship, leadership, management, and assurance (also known as governance*).
 It's pronounced "dilemma".
-Whilst the last three management disciplines are familiar, directorship in a neologism created because there is no term in the language of corporate governance to describe the board's role in value creation.
+Whilst the last three management disciplines are familiar, directorship in a new term created because there is no term in the language of corporate governance to recognition and describe the board's vital role in value creation.

 The framework is based on three propositions:

-My hypothesis is that a corporation's long term performance is based on the correct balance of all four disciplines.
+I propose that a corporation's long term performance and ability to sustainably create value is based on the correct balance of all four disciplines.
 While at the same time recognizing three inherent tensions.